 Frying pans are a great basic that should be in a starter kit for any new home.
 These pans are wide and flat with relatively short sides in comparison to their width.
 They come in a large variety of sizes in both diameter and side height, which are all suited to slightly different dishes and volumes of food.
 Frying pans are best for, as the name suggests, frying a large variety of foods whether that’s pan frying or shallow frying.
-You can pan fry chicken breasts and hamburgers, which is best in a lower sided pan, or shallow fry fries or fritters, which is best in a higher sided pan.
+You can pan-fry chicken breasts and hamburgers, which is best in a lower-sided pan, or shallow fry fries or fritters, which is best in a higher-sided pan.
 The options really are only limited by your cooking prowess.
 Frying pans can be found made of a variety of metals but most predominantly stainless steel and cast iron.

 3. Griddle Pans

-Griddle pans are a specialty pans that have been designed to emulate the effects of a proper barbeque grill.
-Unlike most pans griddle pans are often square with rounded edges but this is not the only thing that make them unique.
+Griddle pans are speciality pans that have been designed to emulate the effects of a proper barbeque grill.
+Unlike most pans, griddle pans are often square with rounded edges but this is not the only thing that makes them unique.
 Most commonly made from cast iron, the surface has a series of ridges placed evenly across the surface.
 These act as a way to sear the meat or vegetables in these particular spots to create the distinctive bar marks you would usually see on a barbeque.
 Concentrating the heat onto these areas caramelises the surface and creates a smoky flavour that will trick you into thinking you’ve been outdoors grilling rather than in your kitchen.
 They are perfect for griddling meats and vegetables in particular to get those desired bar marks and sealing in any added flavours from your marinades and rubs.

 4. Pasta Pot

 Yes, you can probably cook pasta in a large saucepan in a pinch but to really cook pasta in the traditional way a pasta pot is very important.
 The thing that makes these pots distinctive from a saucepan is that they are taller than they are wide.
-The sides of these pots are very tall so they can hold a large volume of water, this means that not only will you not have break your spaghetti to fit but the water ratio will be ideal so your pasta will cook evenly and not become sticky and starchy from having insufficient water.
-Pasta pots are best suited for boiling large volumes of pasta, gnocchi, potatoes and making large volumes of rice if you are catering for a large number of people.
+The sides of these pots are very tall so they can hold a large volume of water, this means that not only will you not have to break your spaghetti to fit but the water ratio will be ideal so your pasta will cook evenly and not become sticky and starchy from having insufficient water.
+Pasta pots are best suited for boiling large volumes of pasta, gnocchi, and potatoes and making large volumes of rice if you are catering for a large number of people.

 5. Crepe Pan